Arteriosclerosis: Diagnosis

 Diagnosis of an individual suspected of having arteriosclerosis can be based on a physical exam, blood test, EKG and the results of these tests (among other exams).

 Treatment

-Treatment is often in the form of preventive measures of prophylaxis.
+Treatment is often in the form of preventive measures or prophylaxis.
 Medical therapy is often prescribed to help prevent arteriosclerosis for underlying conditions, such as medications for the treatment of high cholesterol (e.g., statins, cholesterol absorption inhibitors), medications to treat high blood pressure (e.g., ACE inhibitors, angiotensin II receptor blockers), and antiplatelet medications.
 Lifestyle changes are also advised, such as increasing exercise, stopping smoking, and moderating alcohol intake.